 Technology– The first-rate equalizer

 Exemplifying the usage of Khan Academy, a free know-how-sharing platform, Shariff stated that technological structures like those have to be leveraged “to impart equitable get right of entry to at number one, basic and high college tiers and to boom the best of training.”
-The authorities have to ensure that kids get homogenized and low-cost schooling and the era has furnished an answer to that.
+The authorities must ensure that kids get homogenized and low-cost schooling, and the era has furnished an answer.

 Privatisation and its bane